jasonmerc/twrp_device_lge_cv1/README.md

-The LG ARISTO 2(codenamed _"cv1plus"_ because idk the real codename) is a smartphone from LG.
+The LG ARISTO 2 PLUS (codenamed _"cv1plus"_ because idk the real codename) is a smartphone from LG.
 It was released in mid-2018.

 Device configuration for LG ARISTO 2 PLUS